 Other languages employ synchronization methods, but they are not related to the objects they refer to.
 It is the developer who needs to take care to lock the object before using it.
 In C, for example, a compiler allows a developer to write buggy code.
 As a result, bugs are detected while a program is already in production - or even worse, while someone is trying to hack it.

 In Rust lang, many concurrent programming-related problems (though not all) are solved, as they are found immediately at compile time.

 Of course, it is not all roses.
 Rust is a relatively new technology, so some desired libraries may not yet be available.
 Still, the Rust package library crates.io has been growing fast since 2016, and the vibrant community of Rust developers is a good omen for the further development.

 Also, for developers not used to working with a language where errors in the code are detected at compile time, it may be annoying to get many error messages.
 As a result, developing code is not as fast as in more popular languages, like Python.
 However, Rust’s developers are doing their best to make these error messages as informative and actionable as possible.

 Even if it may be somewhat irritating to get so many error messages when coding, stay focused on the bigger picture.
 Memory safety enforced at compile time prevents bugs and security vulnerabilities from happening, when your software is already in production.
 Correcting them in this phase will definitely cost you in nerves and money alike.

 Last but not least, writing Rust code requires more effort, as the entry threshold is pretty high.
 You need to spend some time mastering the language.
 A good knowledge of C++ or any other object-oriented programming language is also required.
-The learning curve is definitely not flat.

 But if you overcome all these obstacles, the benefits of using Rust will be the best reward for your efforts.